mbaldessari/rhvp.cluster_utils/roles/vault_utils/README.md

 # Needed to specify the new format (missing version means old version: 1.0 by default)
 version: 2.0

-backingStore: vault # 'vault' is the default when omitted
+secretstore: vault # 'vault' is the default when omitted

 # These are the vault policies to be created in the vault
 # these are used when we let the vault generate the passwords